QubesOS/qubes-doc/building/building-whonix-template.md

 ## Building Whonix Templates

-The Whonix templates are easily downloaded and installed by following the [procedure here](doc/whonix/install/).
+The Whonix templates are easily downloaded and installed by following the [procedure here](/doc/whonix/install/).
-However, they are integrated into `qubes-builder` so they are easy to build yourself if you prefer.
+However, they are integrated into `qubes-builder` so they are straight-forward to build yourself if you prefer.

-Note that you will need to create `anon-whonix` manually if you do so, but see [this issue](qubes-issues/issues/3601).
+Many other Qubes templates can also be built by following this procedure.
+Simply choose the appropriate builder(s) and template(s) you wish to build in the `./setup` procedure below.
+Always include the `mgmt-salt` builder.

-First, create the [Build Environment](doc/qubes-r3-building/) (follow the build environment section only).
+First, set up the [Build Environment](/doc/qubes-r3-building/#build-environment) (follow the build environment section only).

 Next, configure the builder: